 This will be a fairly complete list of all the things I use to do this thing I do.

 My paints are all Windsor Newton Artist Colors with two exceptions.
 I use Rembrandt brand phthalo green-blue and Utrecht brand permanent white, which I buy in one quart buckets.
 Of course these are all oil paints.
-My palette uses: permanent alizarin crimson, cadmium red medium, cadmium yellow, cadmium lemon, permanent green light, phthalo green-blue (which is actually green), cobalt blue, french ultramarine and white.
+My palette uses: permanent alizarin crimson, cadmium red medium, cadmium yellow, lemon yellow hue, permanent green light, phthalo green-blue (which is actually green), cobalt blue, french ultramarine and white.
 I use no earth tones, naples yellow or black.
 As of a few years ago I started using phthalo blue-green, just for certain hues of blue that were a bit evasive using my standard palette.
 My medium is roughly two parts stand oil with one part genuine turpentine, varied with the stage of the painting.

 Painting surfaces depend on the size of the painting.
 Fredrix pre-stretched Green Label linen are used for 30 by 40 inches and smaller.
-I use Best Super Heavy Duty stretcher strips and mural weight double oil primed Claessens linen from Utrecht and stretch my own for all of the larger sizes.
+I use Best Super Heavy Duty stretcher strips and mural weight double oil primed Claessens linen and stretch my own for all of the larger sizes.

 I use Robert Simmons Signet series filbert brushes, and two different palette knives.
 One is a rigid Italian-made sabre, big enough to flip pancakes, with duct tape wrapped around the handle for traction.
 The other one is small and razor sharp, made by Holbein, which I'll use for delicate work, and to accidentally carve holes in my mahogany plywood palette.

 My studio easel is a solid oak Best Abiquiu Deluxe Easel with a double mast, quite a formidable piece of furniture.
 I use a Trident solid wood taboret for handy paint storage.
 For those rare occasions when I might leave the studio to paint I have a Jullian french easel.

 Material suppliers?
 I use Utrecht online (which is now Dick Blick) and Jerry's Artarama and Artists Supply Warehouse, online as well.